Careers in Green Energy & Offshore Wind

 Green energy comes from natural sources that won't run out — like wind, sun, and water.
 Unlike fossil fuels, it doesn't produce harmful emissions, which means it's better for the planet and for the people living on it.

 Offshore wind is one of the UK's biggest green energy success stories.
-The UK already has more offshore wind capacity than any other country in the world — and we're just getting started.
+The UK is Europe's offshore wind leader* — more electricity is generated from turbines at sea here than in any other European country, and with major new projects underway, we're just getting started.

 Why Choose a Career in Green Energy?